How to Push Back Professionally

 Unfortunately, things still haven’t changed too much from Kindergarten.
 Your nemesis that you thought you left behind years ago is still with you.
 Sure, he looks different.
 He’s all grown up now.
 But he’s still the same kid.
 He’s crowding your space, stealing your resources, taking what doesn’t belong to him, making unreasonable demands and “tattling” to your boss.

 You would just love to push that kid to the crowd like you did in Kindergarten!
 After careful consideration you came to the conclusion that it’s not the best course to take and you refrained.
-You may wonder how to be a program manager that pushes back.
+You may wonder how to manage this situation and push back.

 What Does it Mean to Push Back?